haroldwolfinger/busmall/README.md

 Admittedly, credit goes to Zach for suggesting i calculate the numbers independently; however, i am reallly pleased at this solution because i came to it by myself after much trial and error.

+It required just one adjustment, which was made the next day: after initially running, the pictures were not changing.
+I spotted the fact that the while loop wouldn't run after the first instance since the values were unique.
+Zach helped me realize that i could just reset the values x, y, and z back to 0 before the while loop and it would run.
+Thanks Zach!

 ## Project Goals
 [note: please see 'Goals For This Lab' for MVP requirements](https://github.com/CodePartnersMD/MD201-01/blob/master/weeks-5-6/lecture-10/sprint3-milestone1.md#goals-for-this-lab)